 Considered one of the biggest performance art venues in the world, the London Palladium has hosted some truly groundbreaking and notable performances.
 These include Joseph and the Amazing Technicolor Dreamcoat in 1991, Oliver!, Saturday Night Fever, The King and I, Chitty Chitty Bang Bang, Scrooge - The Musical, The Sound of Music, Sister Act the Musical, The Wizard of Oz, Cats, Eugenius, The Wind in the Willows, Dick Whittington, Snow White, and many others.

-Joseph is making its way to the London Palladium in the summer of 2021.
+Pantoland is making its way to the London Palladium during the holiday season.
 If you're interested in watching the show, our London Palladium seating plan guide is what you need.
 From the best seats in the house to restaurants nearby, we have all the information you need.

 Address: 8 Argyll St, Soho, London W1F 7LA, UK

 Royal Circle: 597